developerdizzle/SockPuppet/readme.md

 #SockPuppet

-Use websockets to link a c# object to a javascript object using HTML5 WebSockets, and call javascript object methods from your c# strongly.
+Link a .NET object to a Javascript object using HTML5 WebSockets, and call Javascript object methods from your .NET code.

 On your web page: